Welcome to Murrumbeena

 For our morning service, we meet in the church for about an hour to listen, sing, hear from the Bible, pray for our world, and share about ways we can make a difference.

-Rev Jay usually leads the service, where we have time for the children with Ps Zak, music led by a band, and we are always seeking creative ways of worship.
+Rev Jay usually leads the service, where the music is led by a band.
+We are always seeking creative ways of worship.
 Sometimes we use video clips, drama or puppets.

 Worship is open for all, young or old, new or seasoned.
 We hope that worship feeds and challenges us as we head out to be God's people in the world today.